Ovechkin, Crosby favor NHL going directly into playoffs - WHIZ News

 The two Metropolitan Division rival stars shared their views Thursday during a video conference call hosted by the league.

 “I mean, you try to get in as many games as you can, I think.
-But I wouldn’t mind starting right in the playoffs,” said Crosby, whose Penguins were third in the division standings when the season was postponed on March 12.
+But I wouldn’t mind starting right in the playoffs,” said Crosby, whose Penguins were third in the division standings when the season was suspended March 12.

 Crosby acknowledged the more regular season games that can be squeezed in would be better for the integrity of the playoffs.
 Ovechkin agreed when he appeared on the video call later.